Instructional Design for the Exceptional Learner

 Suggestions for the Training Environment

 - Peers as helpers:

 - The peer sits next to the exceptional learner to ensure he turns to the correct page or taking notes or some other appropriate assistance.
-The buddy may clarify something the instructor has said by repeating it while facing the exceptional learner or by writing it down.
+The peer may clarify something the instructor has said by repeating it while facing the exceptional learner or by writing it down.
 May also assist by making a carbon copy of his notes.